 U.S. asks China to revise export rules for coronavirus medical gear

-WASHINGTON, April 16 (Reuters) - The United States has asked China to revise new export quality control rules for protective equipment needed during the coronavirus pandemic so they are not an obstacle to timely supplies, a spokesman for the U.S. State Department said on Thursday.
+WASHINGTON, April 17 (Reuters) - The United States has asked China to revise new export quality control rules for protective equipment needed in the coronavirus pandemic so they are not an obstacle to timely supplies, a spokesman for the U.S. State Department said.

 China tightened restrictions on exports of masks and other personal protective equipment (PPE) last Friday, calling for shipments of the items to be subjected to a mandatory customs inspection.